Two-day blacksmithing and music fest features artifacts, live music, food, drinks and demonstrations

 On Saturday, Oct.
 17 and Sunday, Oct.
 18 2020 on the lawn adjacent to the Stillman Mansion (513 Bouthillier St.), six forging stations—complete with forge, anvil, vise and tools—will be fired up and skilled regional blacksmiths will provide hands-on instruction for visitors.
 In addition, there will be traditional broom tying demonstrations.

-New to the event in 2019: The Historical Society had a beer and wine tent, food, live music, and a bake sale on Saturday and Sunday.
+The Historical Society will have a beer and wine tent, food, live music, and a bake sale on Saturday and Sunday.

 Visitors who want to take part in blacksmithing may step up to a forging station and, with the guidance of an experienced smith, make a small iron object using the same heat and hammer techniques practiced at the authentic 1897 Old Blacksmith Shop on Galena’s Commerce Street.
 It is a unique opportunity to work hands-on with a coal forge and gain insight into what it is like to work at a 3,000-year-old craft.